If you’re looking for a proper web-host, you must have seen the term VPS especially if things grow more serious. But what is a VPS actually?

 A VPS is usually a step up from shared hosting, where many websites or applications reside on a single server.
 Funny enough, a VPS still shares its resources (such as CPU and RAM) with other virtual machines on the same, real server.
 That means that in some cases, a VPS is having fewer resources than advertised.
 With a dedicated server, these resources are guaranteed.

 In the end, a VPS also has a fixed amount of resources (for a fixed price) which you often can scale manually.
-Cloud hosting, on the other hand, has a scalable amount of resources which can handle peaks of visitors more easily.
+Cloud hosting, on the other hand, has a scalable amount of resources that can handle peaks of visitors more easily.
 With cloud hosting, you only need to pay for the resources you use.

 Managed vs Unmanaged VPS